Passionatecricketer/ML-Problems/README.md

 Regression problem

 Downloaded the datasets provided by yes bank for thier datathon and started analyzing it to predict basis point spread zone of aaa mutual funds

+Day -> 8

+Regression problem

+Setting adjustments to yes bank csv but could not fit model due and size and storage